Golbolco/fission-ce/README.md

 Use the in-game 'preferences' screen for 'graphics' configuration.

-Other conifguration can be done fia the fallout2.cfg file
+Other configuration can be done fia the fallout2.cfg file.

-*Do not configure graphics through the fallout2.cfg file.*

 For advanced tweaks, use the [sfall] sections in 'fallout2.cfg' (Sfall):